Cory's Shearwater Calonectris borealis (Cory, 1881)

 Habitat

-This seabird is very common in the Atlantic, especially in warmer waters as the Madeira archipelago, where it is around from the end of February to October, during its breeding season.
-The remaining months of the year are spent offshore in the South Atlantic.
-Cory’s shearwater can be seen on all islands of the archipelago with Selvagens having the biggest number of birds per square meter.
+This seabird is very common in the Atlantic, especially in warmer waters as the Northeast Atlantic archipelagos.
+In Madeira it can be seen around from the end of February until mid-November, during its breeding season.
+The winter months are spent offshore in the Southern part of the Atlantic.
+Cory’s shearwater can be seen around all islands of the Madeira archipelago with Selvagens having the largest number of birds per square meter.

 cory shearwater calonectris borealis